abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

           in solve grid1 <|> solve grid2
 ```

 We prune the grid as before and pipe it to the helper function `solve'`. `solve'` bails with a `Nothing` if the grid is invalid, or returns the solved grid if it is filled completely.
 Otherwise, it finds the next two grids in the search tree and solves them recursively with backtracking by calling the `solve` function.
-Backtracking here is implemented by the using the [`Alternative`] (`<|>`) implementation of the `Maybe` type ([source][6]), which takes the next branch in the computation if the first branch returns a `Nothing`.
+Backtracking here is implemented by the using the [`Alternative`] (`<|>`) implementation of the `Maybe` type[^maybe-alt].
+It takes the second branch in the computation if the first branch returns a `Nothing`.

 Whew!
 That took us long.
 Let's put it to the final test now: